Roharx/GringottsNew/README.md

 - `tests/` - placeholder for unit and integration tests

 Each microservice is intentionally small to keep the repository clean and focused on fault isolation.

+## Database Migrations

+Database schema migrations are located in the `migrations/` directory.
+The `migrations` container uses a simple shell script to apply the SQL script against the PostgreSQL service when `docker-compose up` is run.
+The default script `001_init.sql` creates the initial tables used by all services.